 Preheat your oven to 350 F, butter 2 8" round cake pans and line the bottom with parchment paper.

-Combine the dry ingredients in a large mixing bowl or the bowl of your stand mixer fitted with the paddle attachment.
+Combine the dry ingredients (except the flour) in a large mixing bowl or the bowl of your stand mixer fitted with the paddle attachment.

 Whisk together the wet ingredients in a smaller mixing bowl.

 Pour the wet ingredients into the sugar mixture and mix until just combined.
 Stir in the flour and stop the moment it's incorporated.
 The batter will not be completely smooth.